 Storage fees:

-Gross vehicle weight First 28 days (incl.
-GST) Each additional day (incl.
+Gross vehicle weight 28-day impoundment total* (incl GST) Six-month impoundment total*† (incl GST) Each additional day (incl.
 GST)

-* As the storage fee isn't charged for the first three days, this fee is the daily fee multiplied by 25.
+* The storage fee isn't charged for the first three days.

 Note: towing and storage fees are set in regulations made by the government.
 However, the current regulations that describe these fees were last updated when GST was set at 12.5%.